-The flood event noted by NCDC occurred in September of 2010.
+In September of 2010.
 Heavy rain fell across the County between September 22 and 23, causing streams to overflow their banks and resulting in the closure of 21 roads, mainly in the southern part of the County.
 A number of other roads were passable but had water near or over the roadway.
 Many basements had water in them and Merrill area schools were closed due to flooding and high water.
 Rainfall totals across exceeded 2.5 inches.
 The highest recorded total was 4.38 inches at Spirit Falls where the NCDC reported flash flooding.
 Flooding continued across the southern part of the County for several days after the rainfall ended.
 Minor flooding continued along the Wisconsin River into the morning of the 26th.